watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 * {{!RFC8754}} describes the encoding of IPv6 segments in the SRH and defines the following terms: SR source node, transit node, and SR segment endpoint node.
 * {{!RFC8986}} describes the main SRv6 behaviors and defines the following terms: SRv6 Endpoint behavior,
 * {{!RFC9256}} describes the SR Policy architecture.
-* {{I-D.draft-ietf-spring-sr-service-programming}} describes and defines the following terms: service segment, SR-aware service, SR-unaware Service.
+* {{!I-D.draft-ietf-spring-sr-service-programming}} describes and defines the following terms: service segment, SR-aware service, SR-unaware Service.

 ## Newly Defined Terminology